monolayer/monorepo/packages/workloads/docs/guide/bucket.md

 With this workload you define AWS S3 compatible storages.

-A [`Bucket`](./../reference/api/main/classes/Bucket.md) workload is initialized with a valid bucket name a [client constructor function](./../reference/api/main/interfaces/DatabaseOptions.md#properties) providing the client of your choice.
+A [`Bucket`](./../reference/api/main/classes/Bucket.md) workload is initialized with a valid bucket name.

 See [examples](#examples).